 Garden Advice

-If going out in the cold and looking through endless Christmas trees is not how you want to spend your day, we have a solution for you!
+Real Christmas trees typically go on sale from late November, though you can pre-order yours in early November to ensure you get the perfect tree.
 Fantastic Services can take care of all your needs, offering you a live Christmas tree delivery and installation service.

 With various sizes of the beautiful Nordmann Fir to choose from and the newly introduced pot-grown Norway Spruce trees, we surely have the right tree for every household.
 So, don’t hesitate to contact us and arrange your service to make Christmas that much more enjoyable.